IEvangelist/learning-blazor/GET_STARTED.md

 ## Environment Variables

-There are a number of environment variables (or configuration) that is required for the app to run.
+There are a number of environment variables (or configuration) that are optional and only one required for the app to run.The `HibpOptions__ApiKey` value is the only required configuration and it is detailed in the [**Have I Been Pwned** API](#configure-have-i-been-pwned-api) section.

 ## Configure **Open Weather Map** API

+This value is optional to configure.
+If you do not configure it, however; be sure not to run the `Web.Functions` as mentioned in the [Running the app](#running-the-app) section.
+The `WeatherComponent` in the `Web.Client` project will still attempt to request weather data, but it will be represented as unavailable.
+In order to use weather, sign up for an API account.

 - [Open Weather API](https://openweathermap.org/full-price#current)